vowstar/k210-linux-nommu/linux-kernel/Documentation/networking/devlink/devlink-health.rst

 The ``devlink`` health reporter:
 Device driver creates a "health reporter" per each error/health type.
-Error/Health type can be a known/generic (eg pci error, fw error, rx/tx error) or unknown (driver specific).
+Error/Health type can be a known/generic (e.g. PCI error, fw error, rx/tx error)
+or unknown (driver specific).
 For each registered health reporter a driver can issue error/health reports asynchronously.
 All health reports handling is done by ``devlink``.